chaseyb/100-days-of-code/log.md

 ### Day 11 & 12: October 20, 2020
 Day 11 & 12: #100daysofcode Finished version two of my Python Snake game!
 Biggest improvements with V2:

-- High scores save to local storage
+- High scores save to local storage using Pickle
-- Scaleable FPS that increases when the user gets points.
+- Scaleable FPS that increases when the user gets points
-- Created a golden apple for additional points.
+- Created a golden apple for additional points
 - Created loading/game over screens
 - Established boundary with collision detection